 About this recipe

 There’s something so comforting about opening the fridge and seeing a container of homemade refried beans.
-My kids light up when they see them—they know taquitos, sopes, or even a fast bean and salsa taco are just minutes away.
+My kids light up when they see them.
+They know taquitos, sopes, or even a quick bean-and-salsa taco are just minutes away.

-I used to skip making refried beans often because I thought it was a hassle.
+I often skipped making refried beans because I thought it was a hassle.
 But once I started using the Instant Pot, it was a game-changer.
 This method is fast, reliable, and mess-free.
-These vegan refried beans are creamy, flavorful, and made with just a few pantry staples.
+These refried beans are creamy, flavorful, and made with just a few pantry staples.
 You’ll never want to go back to canned beans again.

 - Effortless: No soaking required (though you can if you want extra creamy results)